cycle/docs/basic/relation.md

 INSERT INTO "addresses" ("city", "user_id") VALUES ('New York', 15);
 ```

-You can also store objects separatelly, ORM will automatically link them together:
+You can also store objects separately, ORM will automatically link them together:

 ```php
 $t = new ORM\Transaction($orm);